ADVISING IN THE HOUSES: Concentration Advisers (CAs)

 Senior thesis advisers

 If you decide to write a senior thesis, one of the first things you will need to do is find a thesis adviser: either a faculty member or an advanced graduate student with teaching experience in the Department.
 Here again, you should consider all faculty members in the Department (who are not on leave) to be potential thesis advisers, and you should make a point of going to office hours to talk with all those whose interests are close to your own.
-You may in the end decide on a graduate student instead; the most important thing here is to find someone whose interests and mentoring style are compatible with your own interests and needs as a student.
 Advising styles vary, but in general what you can expect from your thesis adviser is guidance through the early stages of identifying a worthy question and a sound methodological approach, and feedback on drafts of your thesis chapters.
-Consult “A Guide to Writing a Senior Thesis in Government” or talk to your CA or the DUS for more advice on finding the right thesis adviser.
+Consult “A Guide to Writing a Senior Thesis in Government” and talk to your CA and the DUS or ADUS for more advice on finding the right thesis adviser.

 Here are a couple of other advising resources that you should keep in mind: